 On May 29, 2020, the Court granted final approval to the settlement, which created a $120 million common fund for the benefit of the class.

-Additional Special Recognition to Katherine Lubin Benson and Adam Gitlin for “Outstanding Antitrust Achievement by a Young Lawyer”
+Additional Special Recognition to Katherine Lubin Benson for “Outstanding Antitrust Achievement by a Young Lawyer”

-Katherine Lubin Benson and Adam Gitlin were separately and individually selected as joint Honorees for the AAI’s award for “Outstanding Antitrust Litigation Achievement by a Young Lawyer” for their work in the Enox case.
-Further congratulations to Katie and Adam!
+Katherine Lubin Benson was separately and individually selected as one of two joint Honorees for the AAI’s award for “Outstanding Antitrust Litigation Achievement by a Young Lawyer” for their work in the Enox case.
+Further congratulations to Katie!

 AAI award honorees will be featured at a virtual awards ceremony on Thursday, November 12, following the AAI’s 14th Annual Private Antitrust Enforcement Conference.